 At the end 2013, IVGID’s General Manager William Horn retired from the District.
 On January 29, 2014, after an extensive search, the Board of Trustees moved to begin negotiations with Steven Pinkerton for the position of District General Manager.
 It is anticipated that he will begin his service in April 2014.

-On April 28, 2014, Steven J. Pinkerton assumed the duties of General Manager of the Incline Village General Improvement District.
+On April 28, 2014, Steven J. Pinkerton assumed the duties of General Manager of the Incline Village General Improvement District and he continued to serve until August of 2019.